 American soprano Marlissa Hudson has been described as a “superb lyric coloratura” (St. Louis Post-Dispatch).
-At home both on the operatic and concert stage, Ms. Hudson made her professional debut while a student, performing Summertime from Porgy and Bess with the Baltimore Symphony Pops Orchestra under the baton of Marvin Hamlisch.
+At home both on the operatic and concert stage, she made her professional debut while a student, performing Summertime from Porgy and Bess with the Baltimore Symphony Pops Orchestra under the baton of Marvin Hamlisch.

 What people say

 Hudson sings them all in a rich, expressive voice that doesn’t stint on high notes, with clear diction and true feeling.

 I love how Marlissa has interpreted my arrangements.
 She sings them like she has lived them.
 Her occasional improvisations are wonderful additions to my writing.
 Her pitch is impeccable and her voice shows amazing flexibility and control.